-We have been full-time travellers with carry-on luggage only since October 2016, maintaining and developing this lifestyle and travel website, and managing a diversified investment portfolio, including a short term rental property, on the road.
+We have been full-time travellers with carry-on luggage only since October 2016, maintaining and developing this lifestyle and travel website, and managing a diversified investment portfolio, including a guest house in Queenstown/New Zealand, on the road.

 The technology we use – computer hardware or software – must provide value.
 We use technology to be more efficient.
 Naturally, as digital nomads, we rely heavily on our technology.
 It just needs to work.
 So, wherever we spend our limited funds, we research before we commit.
 And we research again as new options come to market and our technology reaches its end of life.

 What laptop do we recommend for digital nomads and business travelers?